MicrosoftLearning/MB-500-Microsoft-Dynamics-365-Finance-and-Operations-Apps-Developer/Instructions/Labs/Lab - 1 - Work with trace and import it to Trace Parser.md

     -   **Include SQL parameter values**: Yes
         ![A screenshot of starting trace capturing.](media/L1P04.png)

-2. Notice that the trace is running, and leave the window open:
+2. Notice that the trace is running, and leave the window open
 ![A screenshot of trace is being captured.](media/L1P05.png) Users have reported that sales orders are working slowly, so you’ll need to review the sales order lines and check reservations against on-hand supply.